 - 7. Where the firm is a PSP, it is also required to apply CDD measures when carrying out occasional transactions which are wire transfers in the circumstances detailed in Chapter 14 of this Handbook. - 8.
-In accordance with Paragraphs 8(1) and 8(2) of Schedule 3, in relation to all customers the firm shall: - (a) not set up or keep anonymous accounts or accounts in fictitious names; - (b) maintain accounts in a manner which facilitates the meeting of the requirements of Schedule 3 and the relevant Commission Rules and guidance in this Handbook; - (c) not enter into, or continue, a correspondent banking relationship with a shell bank; and - (d) take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship where the respondent bank is known to permit its accounts to be used by a shell bank. - 9.
-Sound CDD policies and procedures are a key component of an effective AML and CFT framework and are vital for the firm because they: - (a) constitute an essential part of risk management, providing the basis for identifying, assessing, mitigating and managing risk; - (b) help to protect the firm and the integrity of the Bailiwick by reducing the likelihood of the firm becoming a vehicle for, or a victim of, financial crime and/or FT; - (c) help the firm, at the time CDD is carried out, to take comfort that the customer and other parties included in a business relationship or occasional transaction are who they say they are and that it is appropriate to provide them with the product or service requested; and - (d) help the firm to identify, during the course of a continuing business relationship, factors which are unusual and which may lead to knowing or suspecting or having reasonable grounds for knowing or suspecting that the parties involved in a business relationship or occasional transaction may be carrying out ML or FT. - 10.
+Where the firm is a VASP, or is a specified business with a connection to, or involvement with, virtual assets, it is also required to apply CDD measures and, where relevant, enhanced measures and ECDD to business relationships and occasional transactions.
+Additional rules and guidance relating to virtual assets are detailed in Chapter 18 of this Handbook. - 9.
+In accordance with Paragraphs 8(1) and 8(2) of Schedule 3, in relation to all customers the firm shall: - (a) not set up or keep anonymous accounts or accounts in fictitious names; - (b) maintain accounts in a manner which facilitates the meeting of the requirements of Schedule 3 and the relevant Commission Rules and guidance in this Handbook; - (c) not enter into, or continue, a correspondent banking relationship with a shell bank; and - (d) take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship where the respondent bank is known to permit its accounts to be used by a shell bank. - 10.
+Sound CDD policies and procedures are a key component of an effective AML and CFT framework and are vital for the firm because they: - (a) constitute an essential part of risk management, providing the basis for identifying, assessing, mitigating and managing risk; - (b) help to protect the firm and the integrity of the Bailiwick by reducing the likelihood of the firm becoming a vehicle for, or a victim of, financial crime and/or FT; - (c) help the firm, at the time CDD is carried out, to take comfort that the customer and other parties included in a business relationship or occasional transaction are who they say they are and that it is appropriate to provide them with the product or service requested; and - (d) help the firm to identify, during the course of a continuing business relationship, factors which are unusual and which may lead to knowing or suspecting or having reasonable grounds for knowing or suspecting that the parties involved in a business relationship or occasional transaction may be carrying out ML or FT. - 11.
 Accordingly, CDD is an on-going and cumulative process, the extent of which is determined by both the risk attributed to, and the particular circumstances of, a business relationship or occasional transaction.